 To permit planning for the following year, a faculty member or academic professional on academic- or fiscal-year leave of absence without pay must notify the chair/director and dean/university librarian by March 1 at the latest, if he or she plans (or does not plan) to return to ASU.
 Failure to provide notice of return or to request an extension by March 1 may be interpreted as abandonment of the position.
 The same early notification policy applies to semester leaves of absence without pay, with notice required one month prior to the end of the approved leave period.

 Normally, periods of leave will be for a semester or academic year for faculty or academic professionals employed on an academic-year basis, or for the first or second six months of a fiscal year (providing no conflict occurs with a teaching or other assignment), or a fiscal year, July 1–June 30, for those employed on a fiscal-year basis.
 The leave of absence may be extended for an additional period, if it has no adverse effects upon academic planning.
 Fiscal-year appointees do not accrue vacation time while on a leave without pay.
-The original request for a leave and a request for an extension must be approved in advance of the leave by the executive vice president and provost of the university or designee.
+The original request for a leave and a request for an extension must be approved in advance of the leave by the provost of the university or designee.

 The period of one year or less granted as a leave may be counted toward years of service for promotion and sabbatical leave when the leave is in the best interest of the faculty member and university; however, it does not assure a merit salary increase or other fiscal benefits of any kind.
-A one-semester or one-year leave of absence granted for purely personal reasons having no significant relationship to the professional activity of the employee may be exempted from the probationary period, if requested by the employee and deemed appropriate by the executive vice president and provost of the university or designee.
+A one-semester or one-year leave of absence granted for purely personal reasons having no significant relationship to the professional activity of the employee may be exempted from the probationary period, if requested by the employee and deemed appropriate by the provost of the university or designee.
 Such an exemption must be approved, in writing, at the time the leave is granted.
-A one-semester or one-year leave granted for professional reasons, such as fellowships, visiting appointments, and research grants, may not interrupt the sequence of probationary years if recommended by the dean and approved by the executive vice president and provost of the university.
+A one-semester or one-year leave granted for professional reasons, such as fellowships, visiting appointments, and research grants, may not interrupt the sequence of probationary years if recommended by the dean and approved by the provost of the university.
 Any additional leaves during the probationary period may be exempted from the probationary period.
 Such an exemption must be agreed to by both parties, in writing, at the time the leave is granted.